List of ecoregions affected by woody plant encroachment: Scandinavia

 Woody encroachment is common in the Alpine tundra of Norway and Sweden Also in the Coastal meadows of Estonia woody plant encroachment is observed, resulting from land abandonment.
-In Ireland and Denmark, dry grasslands are affected by woody encroachment.
+In Denmark, dry grasslands are affected by woody encroachment.

 United Kingdom

 In the United Kingdom, shrub encroachment in heathlands may lead to the loss of ecosystem carbon, as carbon losses from the soil will not be offset by above-ground carbon in the additional biomass.